 Merck & Co.

 Founded in 1668, Merck & Co. has grown to become a global manufacturing giant and one of the most well-known companies in the world with medications, publications and products that have become industry-standards.
 It is known for products such as Coppertone sunscreen and over-the-counter allergy drug Claritin, along with its primary prescription focus in antidiabetics, cancer treatments, vaccines, antibiotics and animal health medications.
-Merck has faced a number of lawsuits for products such as osteoporosis drug Fosamax, birth control device NuvaRing, diabetes medication Januvia, and Propecia, used for prostate disorder.
+Merck has faced a number of drug injury lawsuits for products such as arthritis medication Vioxx, osteoporosis drug Fosamax, diabetes medication Januvia, and Propecia, used for prostate disorder.

 Procter & Gamble

 Procter & Gamble is one of the world’s largest consumer goods and health products manufacturing companies with operations in over 80 countries.
 P&G specializes in household products, consumer goods and personal care items with notable brands including Crest, Tide, Pampers, CoverGirl and Secret.
 The company has also manufactured a number of pharmaceutical products including Prilosec OTC and osteoporosis drug, Actonel which have resulted in multiple drug injury lawsuits.